streamnative/kop/docs/kop.md

     mvn clean install -DskipTests
     ```

-3. Get the `.nar` file in the following directory and copy it your Pulsar `protocols` directory.
+3. Get the `.nar` file in the following directory and copy it to your Pulsar `protocols` directory.
 You need to create the `protocols` folder in Pulsar if it's the first time you use protocol handlers.

     ```bash
     ./kafka-impl/target/pulsar-protocol-handler-kafka-{{protocol:version}}.nar
     ```

-## Set configuration for KoP
+### Step 2: Set configuration for KoP

 After you copy the `.nar` file to your Pulsar `/protocols` directory, you need to configure the Pulsar broker to run the KoP protocol handler as a plugin by adding configurations in the Pulsar configuration file `broker.conf` or `standalone.conf`.